All Episodes

 We'll come back.

-We will continue and resume with all the rest of the citing remainder of the program after this.
+We will continue and resume with all the rest of the exciting remainder of the program after this.

-It probably does not apply here in a legal sense, but I have heard an NFLPA, players union rep say that the reason they're going to appeal this is that Ray Rice was punished twice for the same event, and it kept getting worse when nothing changed.
+It probably does not apply here in a legal sense, but I have heard an NFL PA, a players union rep, say that the reason they're going to appeal this is that Ray Rice was punished twice for the same event, and it kept getting worse when nothing changed.

-So Double Jeopardy is a is a is a federal constitutional premise, and I don't know that the NFL even has a double jeopardy premise in there.
+So Double Jeopardy is a federal constitutional premise, and I don't know that the NFL even has a Double Jeopardy premise in there.

 It's just incredible here.

-And no, I've not I've not forgotten my Apple question, but I'll get to that in the next half hour.
+And no, I've not forgotten my Apple question, but I'll get to that in the next half hour.

 This is the Sunday after I resigned the ESPN pregame show.

-But the studio hosts, my co-hosts on the Sunday morning pregame show, the next Sunday, every damn one of them.
+But the studio hosts, my co-hosts on the Sunday morning pregame show, the next Sunday, every damn one of them, Rush Primacy would never bring politics to our shit.

-Rush promised he would never bring cultures to us, and we should have never hired Rush.
+And Rush lied to us, and we should have never hired Rush.

 Tommy Jackson had this to say.